 The University of Manchester has primary responsibility for administering the EPSRC/UKRI CDT award.
 This includes paying students stipend and fees if registered at Manchester from years 1-4.
-If students transfer to Sheffield for their research project however, Sheffield will administer stipends and fees.
+Students transferring to Sheffield for their research project in the following February will have their stipends and fees administered by Sheffield.
 Stipend payments are paid monthly, in advance, starting on the 1 October.
-Once a student moves to Sheffield they will be paid every 3 months not monthly as in Manchester.
+Once a student moves to Sheffield they will be paid every 3 months (in advance) not monthly as in Manchester.

 Some travel and accommodation, especially for cohort level activities, will be made available to students.
 However, some other individual activities, may have to be paid for from students' Research Training and Support (RTSG) allowance.
 This may include individual conference registration which can be claimed back as expenses, using a standard expenses claim form (PR7).
-All expense claim forms must be completed with the appropriate codes and must be accompanied by original receipts for all items and handed to the CDT Administrator (Maria McGloin) as soon as possible.
-Prior to making any bookings (either individually or through the office) students are asked to check the balance of their laboratory accounts to ensure there are sufficient funds available to make the desired purchase.
+All expense claim forms must be completed with the appropriate codes and must be accompanied by original receipts for all items and sent to the CDT Administrator (Maria McGloin) as soon as possible.
+Prior to making any purchases (either individually or through the office) students are also asked to check the balance of their laboratory accounts to ensure there are sufficient funds available to make the desired purchase.